 If you want to review the W3 Total Cache Settings, please check out our more in-depth article here.
 If your website rarely changes you may want to increase the time for which pages are cached.
 That being said, we will also use server-side caching for even faster response times later in this tutorial.

-We also take a brief look at some of the W3 Total Cache Settings implemented by A2 Optimized in #Step 7
+We also take a brief look at some of the W3 Total Cache Settings implemented by A2 Optimized in #Step 7 below, and discuss one or two changes you may wish to make.

-#Step 5 — Setup and Configure CloudFlare
+Step #5 - Setup and Configure CloudFlare

 By now you should have a working WordPress installation that has some basic optimizations via the A2 Optimized.
 We now want to configure CloudFlare to add a Content Delivery Network and other performance optimizations.
 Here is a summary of the features we plan to add: